 The University of California is committed to protecting the health and well-being of our students.
 Therefore, all of the UC campuses are implementing procedures to ensure that students are educated about and receive vaccinations to prevent potentially serious and contagious diseases.

-: The CDC recently updated recommendations to include a booster shot to protect from infection.
+Meningitis: The CDC recently updated recommendations to include a booster shot to protect from infection.
 While meningococcal meningitis is rare, it is very serious and can be fatal.
 We strongly recommend that your student be immunized.
 If your student was vaccinated once before age 16, and they are currently 21 or younger, the recommendation is to receive a booster.
-For more information, visit the CDC Web site
+For more information, visit the CDC Web site.

 Pertussis: There has been a lot of information in the news regarding the pertussis outbreak that has affected California, and San Diego in particular.
 We strongly recommend that your student receive the Tdap vaccine.
 This vaccine is available in our Nurses Clinic.
 See chart for fees.

 What Student Health Services is doing

 Student Health Services strongly supports a risk reduction philosophy and the implementation of policies and programs that attempt to curb alcohol and other drug (ATOD) use and its associated negative consequences.